debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

     * The `ConditionalField`'s determine what the next portion of the packet would be compared to the values in the `EboPacketType` enum
 3. Length1 is the length ebo protocol portion of the packet minus 16
     * Example: Motor packets are total length 115, their ebo protocol portion (UDP data portion) is 73.
 73 - 16 = 0x39 so the value in the packet would be 0x3900 (little endian)
-    * Note: All the fields are little endian, but we didn't mark them all as such because it didn't matter for a lot of them.
+    * Note: Most of the fields are big endian, unless in the scapy definition the field starts with "LE".

 ## Ebo Control Packets